 Sierra Gorda Biosphere Reserve: Renowned for its diversity, this region is regarded as the natural jewel of the state.
 Its tropical forests and traditional cultures draw visitors from around the globe.

 Museo de Arte: Situated in one of the country’s best-known Baroque buildings, this museum boasts one of the most important collections of colonial-era art.

 Jalpan de Serra: With its historic Franciscan missions, this municipality is an important center of tourism for the state.
-In addition to the historic architecture, traditional handcrafts are popular among tourists.
+In addition to the historic architecture, traditional handicrafts are popular among tourists.

 El Cerrito: This ancient pyramid is one of the state’s most popular archaeological sites.
 The site dates from 600 A.D. and continues to be excavated and studied by archeologists and historians.

-Haciendas Tour: There are various tours of state attractions, but tours that features Queretaro’s haciendas are favorites among travelers, particularly those that showcase these old plantations with cheese and wine tastings.
+Haciendas Tour: There are various tours of state attractions, but tours that feature Queretaro’s haciendas are favorites among travelers, particularly those that showcase these old plantations with cheese and wine tastings.